-The goal of the learner is to maximize the cumulative reward $ \sum_{t=1}^T r^{\text{col}}_t = \sum_{t=1}^T \sum_{i\in [\ell]} r_t[i]$, where $T$ denotes the time horizon.
-We assume that the learner perfectly knows $\cG$, but not the transition function $P$ and reward function $R$.
-She therefore has to learn them by trying different actions and recording the realized rewards and state transitions.
-The performance of the learner can be assessed resorting to the notion of regret.
-Following \cite{jaksch2010near}, we define the regret of a learning algorithm $\mathbb A$, after $T$ steps and starting from an initial state $s_1\!\in\! \cS$, as: \als{ \kR(T, \mathbb A, s_1) = Tg^\star(s_1) - \sum_{t=1}^T \sum_{i\in [\ell]} r_t[i]\, , } where $g^\star$ denotes the long-term average-reward (or gain) of the MDP starting from state $s_1$; we refer to \cite{puterman2014markov} for further details.
-Alternatively, the objective of the learner is to minimize the regret, which calls for balancing between exploration and exploitation.
-In this paper we consider communicating MDPs, for which the average gain does not depend on $s_1$, that is, $g^\star(s_1) \!=\! g^\star$ for all $s_1\!\in\! \cS$.
-We therefore define: $\kR(T, \mathbb A) = Tg^\star \!- \!\sum_{t=1}^T \sum_{i\in [\ell]} r_t[i]$.
-The class of communicating MDPs arguably captures a big class of decision-making tasks of practical interest, and most of the literature on regret minimization in the average-reward setting has developed algorithms for this class (e.g., \cite{jaksch2010near}).
-A notable property of communicating MDPs is having a finite {\it diameter}, as formalized in \cite{jaksch2010near}\footnote{Given an MDP $M$, the diameter $D := D(M)$ is defined as $D(M) := \max_{s\neq s'} \min_{\pi:\cS\to \cA} \EE[T^\pi (s,s')]$, where $T^\pi (s,s')$ denotes the number of steps it takes to get to $s'$ starting from $s$ and following policy $\pi$ \cite{jaksch2010near}.}.
+The goal of the agent is to maximize the cumulative reward $\sum_{t=1}^T r^{\text{col}}_t = \sum_{t=1}^T \tfrac{1}{\ell} \sum_{i\in [\ell]} r_t[i]$, where $T$ denotes the time horizon.
+We assume that the agent perfectly knows $\cG$, but not the transition function $P$ or the reward function $R$.
+It therefore has to learn them by trying different actions and recording the realized rewards and state transitions.
+The performance of the agent can be assessed resorting to the notion of regret.
+Following \cite{jaksch2010near}, we define the regret of a learning agent (or algorithm) $\mathbb A$, after $T$ steps and starting from an initial state $s_1\!\in\! \cS$, as: \als{ \kR(T, \mathbb A, s_1) = Tg^\star(s_1) - \sum_{t=1}^T r^{\text{col}}_t \, , } where $g^\star$ denotes the long-term average-reward (or gain) of $M$, in terms of $r^{\text{col}}$, starting from state $s_1$; we refer to \citep{puterman2014markov} for further details.
+Alternatively, the objective of the agent is to minimize the regret, which calls for balancing exploration and exploitation.
+In this paper we consider communicating MDPs, for which the gain does not depend on $s_1$, that is, $g^\star(s_1) \!=\! g^\star$ for all $s_1\!\in\! \cS$.
+We therefore define: $\kR(T, \mathbb A) = Tg^\star \!- \!\sum_{t=1}^T r^{\text{col}}_t$.
+The class of communicating MDPs arguably captures a big class of RL tasks of practical interest, and most literature on regret minimization in the average-reward setting has developed algorithms for this class.
+A notable property of communicating MDPs is having a finite {\it diameter}, as formalized in \citep{jaksch2010near}.\footnote{Given an MDP $M$, the diameter $D := D(M)$ is defined as $D(M) := \max_{s\neq s'} \min_{\pi:\cS\to \cA} \EE[T^\pi (s,s')]$, where $T^\pi (s,s')$ denotes the number of steps it takes to get to $s'$ starting from $s$ and following policy $\pi$ \citep{jaksch2010near}.}